 \section{Vector Decomposition of YM Gauge Field}

 { } In this section, we discuss a different decomposition of the YM vector than what is used in \cite{Prokhorov}.
 This is motivated by \cite{Prokhorov}, but we have a vector fluctuation of the condensate.
-This discussion avoids the use of the triads, and provides an independent analysis of the YM condensate, though very much in spirit to \cite{Prokhorov}.
-This avoids the use of the triads which is useful to introduce gauge-invariant fluctuations, but not to identify the longitudinal and transverse vector modes of the YM gauge field.
+This discussion avoids the use of the triads and provides an independent analysis of the YM condensate, though very much in spirit to \cite{Prokhorov}.
+The triads are useful to introduce gauge-invariant fluctuations, but not to identify the longitudinal and transverse vector modes of the YM gauge field.
 We use the following decomposition